500 SE Holliday Place East 5th & Holliday Topeka, KS 66607

 Local Community Links:

-The railroad has been integral to the history of Topeka, as this city was the origin of the Atchison, Topeka & Santa Fe Railroad that followed the famous Santa Fe Trail across the American west.
+The railroad has been integral to the history of Topeka, as this city was the origin of the Atchison, Topeka & Santa Fe Railway (ATSF) that followed the famous Santa Fe Trail across the American West.

 When Kansas was admitted to the Union in 1861, Topeka had already become the state capitol.
 It is also the seat of Shawnee County.
 The name “Topeka” comes from a Kansas tribal name meaning, “a good place to grow (prairie) potatoes.”
 Today, Topeka is an important shipping point for cattle and wheat, and is a marketing and processing center for farm products, as well as being a manufacturing center and headquarters for many well-known retail brands.
 The Menninger family established their world-famous clinic there, which operated in the city from 1919 to 2003; thus, Topeka has been an important location for psychiatric research and therapy.